ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_5.rst

 Ansible-core
 ~~~~~~~~~~~~

 - ansible-test - Tab completion anywhere other than the end of the command with the new composite options will provide incorrect results.
-See https://github.com/kislyuk/argcomplete/issues/351 for additional details.
+See `issue 351 <https://github.com/kislyuk/argcomplete/issues/351>`_ for additional details.

 dellemc.openmanage
 ~~~~~~~~~~~~~~~~~~